ray-project/ray/doc/source/walkthrough.rst

   a_id, b_id, c_id = return_multiple.remote()

-Remote functions can be canceled by calling ``ray.cancel`` on the returned Object ID.
+Remote functions can be canceled by calling ``ray.cancel`` on the returned Object ref.
 Remote actor functions can be stopped by killing the actor using the ``ray.kill`` interface.

 .. code-block:: python